wealthkernel/api-documentation-guides/docs/accounts/Opening-Requirements.md

 # Opening requirements

 Each Account has its own set of requirements, listed below, that must be validated before the account can be opened.
+On top of the requirements below, adult parties (including the registered contact, or parent / guardian for a SIPP) must also pass KYC checks.

 <!-- theme: info -->
-> These requirements are up to date as of 2021-09-27
+> These requirements are up to date as of 2025-03-28.

 ## GIA